GabrielPazinatto/Graph-Traversals/README.md

 ```
 ## Breadth First Search - BFS
 * Proceeds visiting nodes level by level.
-* Uses a queue to store unvisited vertexes.
+* Uses a queue to store unvisited vertices.
 * Optimal to search for nodes that may be closer to a given root.
 * ### BFS pseudo-code (iterative):